-The Department of Physiology and Biophysics maintains a comprehensive and integrated computing environment centered on Linux and UNIX servers, SGI graphics workstations, Linux/UNIX workstations and two Beowulf class clusters.
+The Department of Physiology & Biophysics maintains a comprehensive and integrated computing environment centered on Linux and UNIX servers, Linux/UNIX workstations and two Beowulf class clusters.
 MS-Windows and Macintosh personal computers have access to the servers.
 All computer-controlled instruments (CD spectrometers, calorimeters, image scanners, NMR spectrometers, x-ray diffraction etc.) are fully integrated into the network.

 The departmental network is integrated into the Boston University wide area network, providing access to the Internet, the Academic Computing Systems general-access Unix cluster, and the super-computing facilities; hosting the massively parallel IBM Blue Gene/L supercomputer, in the Scientific Computing and Visualization Group of the Center for Computational Science on the Charles River Campus as well as the facilities provided by the School of Medicine, Department of Information Technology.